gregberge/react-merge-refs/CONTRIBUTING.md

     Note: Replace `<your_username>` with your GitHub username

-2. This project uses [Yarn](https://code.fb.com/web/yarn-a-new-package-manager-for-javascript/) for running development scripts.
-If you haven't already done so, please [install yarn](https://yarnpkg.com/en/docs/install).

-3. Run `yarn install`.
-On Windows: To install [Yarn](https://yarnpkg.com/en/docs/install#windows-tab) on Windows you may need to download either node.js or Chocolatey<br />
+2. Run `npm install`

     ```sh
-    yarn install
+    npmi install
     ```

-    To check your version of Yarn and ensure it's installed you can type:

-    ```sh
-    yarn --version
-    ```

-4. If you've added code that should be tested, add tests.
+3. If you've added code that should be tested, add tests.

-5. If you've changed APIs, update the documentation.
+4. If you've changed APIs, update the documentation.

-6. Ensure the test suite passes via `yarn test`.
+5. Ensure the test suite passes via `npm run test`.

     ```sh-session
-    $ yarn test
+    $ npm run test
     ```

 ## Bugs